FREQUENTLY ASKED QUESTIONS:

 How long are the classes?

 The Sales Associate Pre-licensing Course is a total of 63 hours.
 A classroom hour is considered to be 50 minutes of instruction.
 Our schedules vary, but most of our classes last 3 or 4 weeks.
-Occasionally, we schedule classes that run for 8 weeks, in order to accommodate students with busy schedules, or who need additional time to study the material between classes.

 What is the total cost to get a license?